-We need good services Maintain existing Support improved telecommunications, to support our development as a Shire services and facilities power, road & water services in the community · ·
+to support our Maintain existing services and facilities Support improved telecommunications, power, road & water services in the development as a Shire racilities community

 Consultation occurred with the Shire Manager Works and Services (Esky Kelly) and the Shire Leading Hand (Marty Elks) when developing the proposed road works program.
 Both staff also attended the Road Inspection.